 With the self-study courses, when a course is completed, does the student receive any kind of certificate of completion?

-RYI/CBS does not give any official certificate for completed study of a self-study course, only the experience that one has gained from study, reflection and meditation.
+RYI/CBS does not give any official certificate for completed study of a self-study course.

 Can I make a payment by bank wire transfer, as I am not registered with PayPal?

-Yes, you can, though these days banks charge expensive fees for wire transfers.
+Yes, you can, although banks charge fees for wire transfers.
 To keep the cost down for students, we recommend PayPal.
-It is easy to register with PayPal and you can link your bank account Visa, MasterCard, Discover, or American Express card to your PayPal account and use it to pay online at a number of online vendors.
-You can sign up here.
+It is easy to register with PayPal and you can link your bank account, Visa, MasterCard, Discover, or American Express card to your PayPal account and use it to pay online at a number of online vendors.
+You can sign up for PayPal here.

 Why is a High School transcript necessary to register a for-credit course?
 Can't I just submit my graduate transcript?

 If you intend to study in the BA degree program at RYI/CBS at some time in the future, you can use the credits you have earned from the for-credit online courses toward your BA.
 To gain admission into the BA program, you will need to submit your High School transcript as required by Kathmandu University to which we are affiliated.
-If you don't intend to do the BA program at RYI, you may submit your graduate transcript, or another transcript, for the for-credit online course.
+If you don't intend to do the BA program at RYI and instead wish to use your credits elsewhere, you may submit your BA or graduate transcript with your application for the for-credit online course.